John Ernsting: Later life and death

 On retiring from the RAF, Ernsting became a visiting professor at King's College London (KCL), where he taught a human and applied physiology Master of Science course.
 Later, KCL asked him to establish a research laboratory.
 He was active both in research and in training undergraduate and postgraduate students for 16 years.
 In addition to his position at KCL, he was a visiting professor at Imperial College, London.
 In 1998, Ernsting was appointed Head of the Human Physiology and Aerospace Medicine Group of the Guy's, King's and St Thomas's School of Biomedical Sciences.

 He was the Honorary Civil Consultant in Aviation Medicine to the Royal Air Force.
 He was also an aeromedical adviser to BAE Systems, and a Fellow of the Aerospace Medical Association.
 Ernsting was an international ambassador for aviation medicine.
 He was President of the International Academy of Aviation and Space Medicine from 1995 to 1997.

 Awards

 On 1 January 1958, the then Acting Squadron Leader Ernsting, was appointed an Officer of the Order of the British Empire for his work in connection with the Lightning and Canberra aircraft.

 He was appointed Companion of the Order of the Bath on 31 December 1991, on completion of his tenure as Commandant of the RAF Institute of Aviation.

 Ernsting received the Louis H. Bauer Award from the Aerospace Medical Association in 2002.

 In May 2008 Ernsting was awarded the title of honoris causa by PUCRS, Porto Alegre, Brazil in recognition of his distinguished contribution to the field of Aerospace Physiology.
-He was further honoured with the dedication of a research laboratory in his name, the John Ernsting Aerospace Physiology Laboratory, at the Microgravity Centre, PUCRS, coordinated by Professor Thais Russomano.
+He was further honoured with the dedication of a research laboratory in his name, the John Ernsting Aerospace Physiology Laboratory, at the Microgravity Centre, PUCRS.